Climbing paradise in the forest

-An idyllic holiday resort in the heart of a walking and climbing paradise, surrounded by expansive forests and bizarre rock formations.
+Idyllic holiday resort in the middle of a hiking and climbing paradise, surrounded by extensive forests and bizarre rock formations.

-With the former Eisenhammer Brausenstein, ruins of a blast furnace from the former hammer mill have been preserved as a memorial to the venerable workplaces of the past.
+In the Brausenstein district, the ruins of the blast furnace of the former hammer mill have been preserved as a monument to a venerable workplace of the past.
+In Bielatal, a tour through the craggy rock labyrinth is particularly appealing to younger visitors.

-Well-signposted cycle paths connect up to the Elbe Cycle Route and to the tourist border crossing, from which walking destinations in the Czech Republic, such as the Hoher Schneeberg, are easily accessible.
+Well-signposted cycle paths lead to the Elbe cycle path and to the tourist border crossing, which can be used to reach hiking destinations in the Czech Republic, such as the High Schneeberg (723 m high table mountain).